Last updated on April 11, 2025

 Start the processing queue

-Image batch processing starts when you click the play button in the bottom toolbar, at the end of the progress bar.
 You can keep the queue interface displayed to track progress.
-You can pause and restart it at any time by clicking on the button at the end of the progress bar.
+You can pause and restart it at any time by clicking on the pause/play button in the process box.

-Button to launch processing of the queue
+Launch processing of the queue

 End of queued batch processing